- There are several ways to help reduce taxes and maximize benefits.

 In our hypothetical example, James, age 64, retired at 62 from a plumbing supply company in the Chicago area, and claimed Social Security benefits as soon as he was eligible, at 62.
 James misses not having some structure in his day.
 He loves home improvement and helping people, so he found a job at a big box retailer.
 His wife, Arlene, age 61, is still working part time.
 Both have FRAs of age 66.

-- Suspending your benefit is allowed once your reach your FRA.
+- Suspending your benefit is allowed once you reach your FRA.
 James can do this when he turns 66 if he chooses.
 The advantage is that his benefit will be suspended at the level at the time of suspension, and it can now grow until he resumes taking it at any point up until age 70, when it reaches its maximum level.
-The advantage for James is the accrual of delayed retirement credits, which will result in a higher benefit level when he resumes his benefit.9 However, he will pay taxes on earned income.
-Note that if you aim to file and suspend after April 30, 2016 then nobody will be allowed to draw benefits off your work record while your benefits are suspended.
+The advantage for James is the accrual of delayed retirement credits, which will result in a higher benefit level when he resumes his benefit.7 Note that if you suspend your benefit, no one will be allowed to draw benefits off your work record while your benefits are suspended.
+(For example, spousal and minor-child benefits would also be suspended.)

-Since Arlene did not turn 62 prior to December 31, 2015, she would not be eligible to file a restricted application for a spousal benefit based upon James's earnings record once she reaches her FRA, to allow her own benefit to continue accruing.
-She would have to choose between filing a spousal benefit or her own benefit when she files.
-This might be advantageous for the couple, and could provide a reason for James to continue drawing his benefit.
-Each situation is unique, so talk with a financial adviser to learn the strategy that may work for you.
+Since Arlene did not turn 62 prior to December 31, 2015, she would not be eligible to file a restricted application for a spousal benefit based upon James's earnings record once she reaches her FRA.
+Each situation is unique, so talk with a financial advisor to learn the strategy that may work for you.

 Benefits of working longer